mfaani/mfaani/content/posts/how-to-cherry-pick-a-library-fix.md

 git show <SHA of the commit I wanna cherry pick> # If I wanted to be sure that I'm cherry picking things correct, then I just do  and I can see what exactly I'm cherry picking.
 I highly recommend doing this.
 # 5.2
 git cherry-pick aec4e0f9; git cherry-pick d963d6bc  # (Cherry-picking two commits)
+# 5.3 (Optional)
+git diff 1.32.0 # validate all the changes version your previous library release.
 # 6
 git tag 1.32.1